co-devs/co-devs.github.io/_posts/2024-10-19-investigationpath-20221108.md

 If my coworker doesn't know all of the above information, then I can likely pull it from Windows event logs.
 The scenario doesn't tell us if we have access to the system that is conducting the authentications or only the other systems.
 Since EDR isn't available, it's possible that this scenario is an example of a rogue endpoint of some kind (be it a legitimate host that wasn't properly enrolled in EDR or an adversary controlled system that obtained network access).

+Finally, I wonder what the timing and frequency of this activity is.
+Is it happening during normal business hours or after?
+Is it spread out or all at once?
+And does it appear to be happening on some kind of recurring basis.
+This information could point me towards a legitimate tool / service on the workstation.

 ### Windows Event Logs

 The scenario doesn't specify whether or not the authentications were successful.
-If they were not, then we'd want to look at Event ID 4625 in the Security log ([link](https://www.ultimatewindowssecurity.com/securitylog/encyclopedia/event.aspx?eventid=4624)).
+If they were not, then we'd want to look at Event ID 4625 in the Security log ([link](https://www.ultimatewindowssecurity.com/securitylog/encyclopedia/event.aspx?eventid=4625)).
 If successful, then we'd want to look at Event ID 4624 in the Security log ([link](https://www.ultimatewindowssecurity.com/securitylog/encyclopedia/event.aspx?eventid=4624)).
 In this case, we don't know, so we can filter on both event IDs.
 We should have some information for the source host, so we can also filter on either the hostname or IP address which should appear in the `Network Information` section of both event IDs.
 One of the most useful pieces of information will be the `logon type`, which is logged as an integer.
 If the authentications are failures, then the failure reason codes may also be useful.

 `Logon Process` and `Authentication Package` can also provide useful information about how the authentication was attempted.
 If available, the `Process Information` can also provide valuable information about what specific process was responsible for attempting the authentication.
 A useful resource about the information available in logon event logs is available [here](https://www.ultimatewindowssecurity.com/securitylog/book/page.aspx?spid=chapter5#LogonEvents).